Access to Student Information

 2. The right to request an amendment to the student’s education record when the student believes the record is inaccurate, misleading or otherwise in violation of the student’s privacy rights under FERPA.

-A student who wishes to ask the college to amend a record should write the college official responsible for the record, clearly identify the part of the record the student wants changed and specify why it should be changed.
+A student who wishes to ask JCCC to amend a record should write the JCCC official responsible for the record, clearly identify the part of the record the student wants changed and specify why it should be changed.

-If the college decides not to amend the record as requested, the college will notify the student in writing of the decision and the student’s right to a hearing regarding the request for amendment.
+If JCCC decides not to amend the record as requested, JCCC will notify the student in writing of the decision and the student’s right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.
 Note: This does not apply to disputes about grades assigned by faculty.
-For information on the grade appeal process, refer to grade review and appeal policy.
+For information on the grade appeal process, refer to Grade Review and Appeal Policy.

 3. The right to limit disclosure of personally identifiable information from the student’s educational records, except to the extent that FERPA authorizes disclosure without consent.

-- Person employed by the college in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff)
+- Person employed by JCCC in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff)

-- Person or company with whom the college has contracted as its agent to provide a service instead of using college employees or officials (such as an attorney, auditor, collection agent, verification agency such as the National Student Clearinghouse, course instructors not paid by the college, and the National Academy of Railroad Sciences personnel)
+- Person or company with whom JCCC has contracted as its agent to provide a service instead of using JCCC employees or officials (such as: verification agency such as the National Student Clearinghouse, course instructors not paid by JCCC, the National Academy of Railroad Sciences personnel, third-party service providers of electronic education modules and/or tools, attorneys, auditors, collection agents, etc.)

-- Student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks
+- Student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his/her tasks

-Upon request, the college may also disclose educational records without consent or notification to officials of another school in which a student seeks or intends to enroll.
+Upon request, JCCC may also disclose educational records without consent or notification to officials of another school in which a student seeks or intends to enroll.

-Items defined by the college as “directory information” may be released without a student’s written consent.
-FERPA permits the College to limit the disclosure of and to use its discretion when choosing whether or not to release directory information to specific parties, for specific purposes, or both.
-In the exercise of that authority, JCCC may release directory information to college employees/trustees and on-campus publications designed to promote student achievement or events or otherwise serve to advance the interest and image of the college.
-Some examples include playbills showing the student’s name in a production, honor roll lists, graduation programs, sports programs, etc. In addition, two federal laws require the college to provide military recruiters, upon request, with student names, addresses and telephone listings.
+Items defined by JCCC as “directory information” may be released without a student’s written consent.
+FERPA permits JCCC to limit the disclosure of and to use its discretion when choosing whether or not to release directory information to specific parties, for specific purposes, or both.
+In the exercise of that authority, JCCC may release directory information to JCCC employees/trustees and through campus publications/websites/media/social media designed to promote student achievement or events or otherwise serve to advance the interest and image of the College.
+Some examples include: playbills showing the student’s name in a production, honor roll lists, graduation programs/photographs/videos, sports programs/photographs/videos, etc. In addition, two federal laws require JCCC to provide military recruiters, upon request, with student names, addresses and telephone listings.

 - Student’s name